 “The more we can give exposure to other ways of life, it can help us connect with a broader group of consumers,” Elisabeth said.

-One reason, the program works for Reckitt, Elisabeth explained, is that it’s “light touch and easy.”
+Elisabeth explained that the program works for Reckitt because it’s “light touch and easy.”

 “At the crux of it, insights is about empathy,” said Jay Lister, head of insights at Reebok.
 “Seeking out the diversity of thinking and culture is the way to do that.
 You need to be choosing to be curious.”

-“We need to empathize with the people that we serve,” said Jenn.
+“We need to empathize with the people we serve,” said Jenn.

-“And understanding them on a deeper level than just the superficial,” added Rob.
+“And understanding them at a deeper level than just the superficial,” added Rob.

-People should just be nice and helpful, in general.
+People also should be nice and helpful, in general.
 I’ve talked to a company before and I wasn’t their ideal buyer.
 And they weren’t my ideal vendor.
-The salesperson was kind of rude letting me know about that fact.
-No need for that really.
+The salesperson was super rude and let me know about that fact.
+No need for that, really.

 But understanding your ideal customer profile can be helpful.
-Their opinions and their problems should be more relevant than the opinion of somebody who will never work with you or buy your product anyway.
+Their opinions and their problems should be more relevant than those of somebody who will never work with you or buy your product anyway.

-Really listen to the stories and understand how consumers are using your product and why.
+Really listen to the stories and understand how consumers use your product and why.

 “If they are buying it, who cares?”
 Priscilla said.
 They are finding the best use for themselves!
 With that, keep in mind that the ideal customer profile can evolve.